 Arm® Keil® Microcontroller Development Kit (MDK) is a collection of software tools for developing embedded applications based on Arm Cortex®-M and EthosTM-U processors.
-MDK makes software engineering easy and productive by offering you the flexibility to work with a CLI or an IDE (desktop-based or browser-based), or by deploying the tools into a continuous integration workflow.
+MDK simplifies software engineering by offering you the flexibility to work with a CLI or a desktop-based or browser-based IDE.
+You can also deploy the tools into a continuous integration workflow.